 Dr. Gilkeson's research and clinical interests are both in lupus, particularly lupus nephritis.
 He also maintains a clinical interest in the disease retroperitoneal fibrosis.
 His clinical focus in lupus nephritis is the factors resulting in the ethnic disparity in outcomes in lupus comparing African Americans to Caucasians.
-He, along with Dr. Kamen, has established the SLEIGH study, SLE in Gullah Health, to identify genetic and environmental factors that result in this disparity.
-He and Dr. Oates are studying the effects of oxidative stress on lupus patients and animal models of lupus.
+He, along with Dr. Diane Kamen, has established the SLEIGH study, SLE in Gullah Health, to identify genetic and environmental factors that result in this disparity.
+His current major effort is in defining the safety and efficacy of umbilical cord derived mesenchymal stem cells for the treatment of refractory lupus in a multi center clinical trial of which MUSC is the directing center.
 Members of the M.U.S.C.L.E.
-Research Group at MUSC are studying transcriptional regulators in lupus, the role of the complement system in lupus, the role of estrogen receptors in lupus and genetic factors involved in immunoglobulin class switch recombination.
-The lupus research group is also identifying and validating new biomarkers in lupus and its participants are active in the Lupus Genetics Consortium defining genetic causes of lupus.
-The lupus research group is also involved in a number of clinical trials, both investigator initiated and industry sponsored.
+Research Group at MUSC are studying transcriptional regulators in lupus, the role of the complement system in lupus and the role of estrogen receptors in lupus.
+The lupus research group is also identifying and validating new biomarkers in lupus and participants are active in the lupus genetics consortium defining genetic causes of lupus.
+The lupus research group is also involved in a number of clinical trials, both investigator-initiated and industry sponsored.